What is cross-selling?

-It’s your responsibility is to illustrate the benefits of buying a related product or service.
-Send ebooks, emails, webinars, case studies, and reviews to show your customers how they can benefit from the additional product or feature.
+It’s your responsibility to illustrate the benefits of buying a related product or service.
+Send ebooks, emails, webinars, case studies, and reviews to show your customers how to benefit from the additional product or feature.

 Don’t just focus on upselling your product.
 Create actionable content that offers value to your potential customers.

 Hubspot—a marketing platform—offers free courses and tutorials on content marketing, social media marketing, and nurturing leads through the Hubspot Academy.
 These let marketers learn tips and tricks to improve their marketing results and how Hubspot can benefit their business.

 Once customers complete the courses, they’re more likely to consider Hubspot for their sales and marketing needs.